 - a small piece of fresh ginger

-- 2 tbsp cold-pressed olive oil or coconut oil
+- 2 tablespoon cold-pressed olive oil or coconut oil

 - 2 handsful of mushrooms: either white button, cremini, or portobellos